We presume writing and compiling software programs is easy. But it's not.

 What I dislike about the Katalon Platform

-- Regarding mobile testing setup, I found the process more complex than expected.
+- Regarding the mobile testing setup, I found the process more complex than expected.
 G2 reviewers often mention a steep learning curve in this area, highlighting a need for better onboarding.

 What G2 users dislike about the Katalon Platform